GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 Obviously you'll need to have permissions to push to whatever you use here!
 Once `prep.sh` finishes, though, all the configuration files we use will be updated with the correct image names.

-If you need to, you can use
+If you need to, you can use the following to clean everything up and start over:

 ```
 sh clean.sh
 ```

-to clean everything up and start over.

 ## Database Matters